 Northern mockingbirds are big berry fans.
 Attract them with ornamental berry bushes like elderberry, blackberry, juniper and pokeweed.
 As omnivores, northern mockingbirds eat insects such as grasshoppers, caterpillars and beetles in summer, and rely on berries in winter.
-Although it’s uncommon for northern mockingbirds to stop by seed feeders, you can entice them to your yard with a suet feeder or with sliced fruit like oranges and apples.
+Although it’s uncommon for northern mockingbirds to stop by seed feeders, you may entice them to your yard with a suet feeder or with sliced fruit like oranges and apples.

-To attract mockingbirds, I purchase unsalted roasted peanuts and chop them very fine in my food processor.
+“To attract mockingbirds, I purchase unsalted roasted peanuts and chop them very fine in my food processor.
 As soon as a mockingbird sees the peanuts on the feeding logs, it swoops in.
-This particular mockingbird didn’t even mind me sitting a few feet away, taking photos.
-(Doreen Damn of New Port Richey, Florida)
+This particular mockingbird (above) didn’t even mind me sitting a few feet away, taking photos,” says Doreen Damn of New Port Richey, Florida

-We don’t have to work too hard to get mockingbirds in our yard.
+“We don’t have to work too hard to get mockingbirds in our yard.
 They are everywhere!
-They’ve never taken to our feeders, but they do like our berry bushes: blueberry, dogwood, raspberry, pyracantha, etc. Whatever berries are in season, the mockingbirds are first in line at the buffet!
-(Arlene Tencza of Waxhaw, North Carolina)
+They’ve never taken to our feeders, but they do like our berry bushes: blueberry, dogwood, raspberry, pyracantha, etc. Whatever berries are in season, the mockingbirds are first in line at the buffet!” says Arlene Tencza of Waxhaw, North Carolina

 Next, learn how to identify and attract a gray catbird.